Do Facial Exercises Work?: The Truth & 6 Facial Exercises 2023

 Do Facial Exercises Work?

-Gym goers and fitness enthusiasts should be well aware of how resistance training helps to activate, strengthen and build the muscles of the body.
-In the same way, face specific exercises can be used to possibly strengthen and build the facial muscles, as well as improve blood circulation in the area.
+Gymgoers and fitness enthusiasts should be well aware of how resistance workout helps to activate, strengthen, and build the muscles of the body.
+In the same way, face-specific exercises can be used to possibly strengthen and build facial muscles, as well as improve blood circulation in the area.

-It is thought that facial workouts help in the pursuit of reducing wrinkles and sagging skin, thus promoting younger looking skin.
-However, this claim is highly anecdotal, thereby debatable.
-Nevertheless, would you agree that they are still worth a try?
-What do you have to lose?
+It is thought that facial workouts help in the pursuit of reducing wrinkles and sagging skin, thus promoting younger-looking skin.
+However, this claim is highly anecdotal and thereby debatable.

 The Truth About Facial Exercises

 The number of misconceptions surrounding facial exercises is ridiculous.
-We have cleared up 3 that seem to keep coming in question.
+We have cleared up 3 that seem to keep coming into question.

 It’s Unclear Whether It Aids In “Anti-Aging”

-We can safely say that we have some research to suggest face exercises may be effective in mellowing the appearance of face wrinkles and fine lines among older adults aged 40-65.
-Even with this research, at this moment of time, the “anti aging” effects of facial exercises are unclear, as we need a lot more linking evidence that is based on more than just the visual appearance of skin.
+We can safely say that we have some research to suggest face exercises may be effective in mellowing the facial appearance of face wrinkles and fine lines among older adults aged 40-65.
+Even with this research, at this moment in time, the “anti-aging” effects of facial exercises are unclear, as we need a lot more linking evidence that is based on more than just the visual appearance of skin.

 Facial Exercises & Fat Loss Are Not Linked

-Without getting into too much detail, In order to lose the fat around the face, one must reduce overall calories by eating sensibly and engage in more physical activity.
+Without getting into too much detail, In order to lose the fat around the face, one must reduce overall calories by eating sensibly and engaging in more physical activity.
 Body fat will drop in certain areas based on your genetics, which varies from person to person.
-During my personal weight loss journey, fat loss was first most noticeable around the face and arms.
+During the personal weight loss journey, fat loss was first most noticeable around the face and arms.

 You may be excited to read that losing fat around the face may bring out cheek fullness and a defined jawline.
-These facial features are highly desired and considered to be ideal in the present day western society.
+These facial features are highly desired and considered to be ideal in present-day Western society.

 Fat Loss And Depuffing Are Two Completely Different Concepts

-6 Facial Exercises To Attempt For Better Skin
+6 Face Exercises To Attempt For Better Skin

 There are so many facial exercises.
-We have only included 6 that we believe would be affected at improving skin and appearance around the face.
+We have only included 6 that we believe would be affected by improving skin and appearance around the face.

 A face roller is an affordable beauty accessory designed for facial massage.
 It is thought to activate the skin of the face by increasing blood circulation in the area.
-In turn, this may boost collagen in the skin.
+In turn, this may boost collagen in the skin and reduce fat pads.
 However, more research is needed to support these claims.

 Face rollers have a long handle with a smooth rollable stone ball attached to its end.
 This rollable stone should gently be applied and rolled over different areas of the face.